playbball212/MetricData/README.md

             _Time Complexity will be O( N * (MAX(V[M]) )_ - When we get the Summary Statistics we are peforming N lookups to retrieve the lists of each metric.
 Retrieving the min , max , and average will be constant time operations because we are  tracking min/max/mean with each new value added.
-Finding the median will also be constant time if we maintain a heap on each insert the values will remain sorted.
+Finding the median will be equivalent to the input size given we are iterating through the priority queue
             ********PriorityQueue**********